Search

 Initial Ethics Training

-Initial ethics training is specifically designed for those who are new to the industry and recently registered with National Futures Association (NFA) and helps firms meet training requirements as mandated by the Commodity Exchange Act and NFA Rule 2-9.
-We recommended the online training be completed within the first six-months of hire.
+Initial ethics training is specifically designed for those who are new to the industry and recently registered with the National Futures Association (NFA).
+This courses uses case studies to highlight ethical and regulatory responsibilities, combining law, compliance, and sound judgment.
+It helps firms meet training requirements as mandated by the Commodity Exchange Act and NFA Rule 2-9.
 CONTINUE READING

 • Give Up Essentials 2: Troubleshooting Real-World Scenarios

-Building on the knowledge from Give Up Essentials, this course examines problems that can arise during give-up trade processing.
+Give-Up Essentials, the pre-requisite to this course, uses give-up trade flows to show how the process works when everything runs smoothly.
+This course examines problems that can arise during give-up trade processing.
 It identifies where failures occur and explores how problems can be resolved.
 CONTINUE READING

 Operational and Technology Guidance